 Love is one of the most beautiful things you can ever experience in your life, and the feeling of being in a happy and fulfilling relationship is unparalleled.
 But sometimes, many people, because they are in love get stuck in toxic relationships.

-Sometimes, relationships are just completely toxic for the two people who are in them.
-In the worst case scenario, they feel pressured to be together and they end up resenting each other till their last moments.
+Every relationship has it’s ups and downs, but sometimes, certain relationships are just completely toxic for the two people who are in them.
+In the worst-case scenario, they feel pressured to be together and they end up resenting each other till their last moments.

-Partners who go well together are the ones who are able to cooperate with each other and work through their problems hand in hand.
+Partners who are compatible are the ones who are able to cooperate with each other and work through their problems hand in hand.
 Some couples just can’t do this.
-They’ll start blaming each other for everything and neither one will be able to take a step back and assess whether they are actually contributing negatively to the situation.
+They’ll start blaming each other for every little thing and neither one will be able to take a step back and assess whether they are actually contributing negatively to the situation.
 This doesn’t mean that you are ever to blame if your partner is abusive.

 You cannot love someone you resent having to give that love to.
 Repeat this to yourself over and over again till you’re sure that you’ll never forget it.
-Don’t think that you’ll be crowned as a savior for giving up your own desires because you think that you can pick this person up and fix them.
-They might not even think that they’re in need of being put back together.
-You don’t love this person.
-You’re in love with the idea that your love can make another person whole again.
-Pride wants you to be the hero of this story you’ve written in your head.
-Healthy relationships are ones in which both partners are open with each other and who support each other through everything.
-There’s no competition as to who is more mentally stable than the other.
+Don’t think that you’ll be crowned as a savior for giving up your own needs and desires because you think that you can pick this person up and fix them.
+You cannot spend your whole life trying to fix something that can never be fixed.